 Here at Roosevelt Veterinary Center, our entire veterinary wellness team take the care of your pets very seriously.
 We believe in the importance of preventing diseases before they happen, letting your cat enjoy a happy and healthy life.
 Following the American Association of Feline Practitioner’s guidelines for vaccination of cats, our veterinarians offer several vaccines which are important for all cats and one that may be important for your cat depending on his or her lifestyle.

-We are proud to be among the leading veterinary hospitals in Brewster and Beacon, and the only veterinary hospital to offer Laparoscopic surgery.
+We are proud to be among the leading veterinary hospitals in Putnam County, and the only veterinary hospital to offer Laparoscopic surgery.
 In addition to rabies and other pet vaccinations, our pet hospital also offers regular wellness exams with a veterinarian, dental care, surgery, and emergency pet care.
 Whether your cat needs a major surgery or a rabies vaccination, our pet hospital and veterinary team is ready to provide the best care possible.

 Our vets strongly recommends the rabies vaccination for all eligible pets.
 Rabies is a dangerous and deadly viral disease that causes inflammation of the brain in infected animals.
 Humans or animals can contract rabies if they are bitten by an infected animal.
 Infected saliva from the bite can enter the bloodstream, leading to infection and, in many cases, death.
 For humans, rabies is nearly always fatal if a vaccination is not administered prior to the onset of severe symptoms.
 A rabies vaccination is extremely important and life-saving, and is required by New York state law for all dogs, cats and ferrets.
 Even indoor cats can be exposed to rabies if they sneak out or if a wild animal (such as a bat) sneaks in.